omidarmat/webDevNotes/JavaScript/javascript-theory.md

 try {
   // actual functionality
 } catch (err) {
-  // handling logic for errors in the try block
+  // handling logic for errors happened in the try block }
-}
 ```